 Social Chair/ESC Representative

-Qilin Liu, also known as Cami, is a first year Master’s student under the direction of Dr. Hallmark.
+Qilin Liu, also known as Cami, is an Engineer In Training (E.I.T.) and master student under the direction of Dr. Hallmark.
 She is known for being the president and founder of International Students Association Club in her undergraduate year.
 Her interests in transportation engineering grew rapidly while apart of the TSA, participating in speaker meetings as an under grad.
 Cami became an Engineering Student Council Representative due to her prior experience in founding & operating the International Student Association Club.
 Her area of transportation interest is identifying vehicle conflict in intersections while under different circumstances.